 About the gallery space

-Museum as Retail Space (MaRS) is a 6,000-square-foot commercial contemporary art gallery located on the East Bank of the L.A.
+Museum as Retail Space (MaRS) was a 6,000-square-foot commercial contemporary art gallery located on the East Bank of the L.A.
 River at 649 South Anderson Street, underneath the 6th Street bridge.

 Architecture and Building History: The brick structure was built in 1923 in “the Flats” (the floodplain below Boyle Heights) as an alcohol bottling and distillery plant in prohibition-era Los Angeles.
 The last occupant, before purchase by MaRS, was an illegal marijuana nursery - which became known after a heat lamp fire which burned down everything but the brick walls in 2012.
 The renovation of the space was based on the study of ancient temple architecture and retained the fire-scarred floors, only refinishing them to provide an even surface.